postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 <ol start="2">
   <li>Click "Mock Server".</li>
-  <li>In the <b>Select requests to mock</b> tab, you can create a mock from a new API ("Create a new API" ) or from a list of existing ("My Collections"), or team ("Team Library") collections.</li>
+  <li>If you create a new API to monitor, you must select a request method and enter the request path, response code, and response body.
+If you use an existing or team collection, you must select a collection from a list of existing or team collections. </li>
 </ol>

 [![config mock](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/mock-config.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/mock-config.png)

-If you create a new API to monitor, you must select a request method and enter the request path, response code, and response body.

-If you use an existing or team collection, you must select a collection from a list of existing or team collections.

 <ol start="4">
   <li>After you select or create the request you want to mock, click the <b>Next</b> button.</li>
-  <li>In the Configure mock server tab, you must:</li>
+  <li>In the <b>Configure mock server</b> tab, you must:</li>
 </ol>

 * Enter the name of the mock